ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances-licensing.md

    When you purchase any license, except for vSphere Enterprise Plus and vCenter Server, and you order multiple VMware ESXi™ servers, an {{site.data.keyword.cloud_notm}} ticket is opened automatically to combine license keys.
 You are responsible to follow up with the ticket to ensure that you use only the license keys that the VMware Solutions Support team generates.

-* **I will provide the license**: In this case, you use your own license (BYOL) for the VMware component.
-You do not enter your BYOL licenses when you create your order for the first time, but you do it later when the vSphere cluster is created.
+* **I will provide the license**: Bring your own license (BYOL) is no longer allowed for VMware components except if you are migrating or upgrading an existing BYOL cluster.
+If you are upgrading your cluster, do not enter your BYOL licenses when you create your order for the first time, but do it later when the vSphere cluster is created.

 ## Related links
 {: #vs_orderinginstances-licensing-related}